hugomaiavieira/batraquio/README.md

 I strongly recommend the you install the [gmate](http://github.com/gmate/gmate) and the package gedit-plugins.

+##Install

+To install, just do this on terminal:

+    ./install.sh

 ##Smart def

 The Smart def snippet speeds up the method definition.
 The activation is made